Timothy Pilgrim is a native of Montana and an associate professor emeritus at Western Washington University (WWU) in Bellingham, near Seattle.

 In 2016, Pilgrim published a book of poems, Mapping water, with nonprofit publisher, Flying Trout Press.

-Seduced by metaphor: Timothy Pilgrim collected published poems (Cairn Shadow Press), published in 2020, gathers in one volume Pilgrim’s first 400 published poems.
+Seduced by metaphor: Timothy Pilgrim collected published poems (Cairn Shadow Press), published in 2021, gathers in one volume Pilgrim’s first 400 published poems.

-Pilgrim is one of three featured poets in Bellingham Poems (Flying Trout Press, 2014), and Pilgrim poems can also be found in Poetry Walk: The Second Five Years (Poetry Walk Press).
+Pilgrim is also one of three featured poets in Bellingham Poems (Flying Trout Press, 2014), and Pilgrim poems can also be found in Poetry Walk: The Second Five Years (Poetry Walk Press).

-Pilgrim’s work is also included in Idaho’s Poets: A Centennial Anthology (University of Idaho Press), Weathered Pages: The Poetry Pole (Blue Begonia Press), Tribute to Orpheus 2 (Kearney Street Books), Noisy Water: Poetry from Whatcom County, Washington, and in several volumes of the Whatcom Writes Anthology.
+Pilgrim’s work is included in Idaho’s Poets: A Centennial Anthology (University of Idaho Press), Weathered Pages: The Poetry Pole (Blue Begonia Press), Tribute to Orpheus 2 (Kearney Street Books), Noisy Water: Poetry from Whatcom County, Washington, and in several volumes of the Whatcom Writes Anthology.

-Pilgrim is included in Best of Mad Swirl: 2023, Best of Mad Swirl: 2022, Best of Mad Swirl: 2020, Best of Mad Swirl: 2018 and Best of Mad Swirl: 2017.
+Pilgrim also has poems in Best of Mad Swirl: 2023, Best of Mad Swirl: 2022, Best of Mad Swirl: 2020, Best of Mad Swirl: 2018 and Best of Mad Swirl: 2017.

 See Dale’s work, especially descriptions of her two novels, Second Rising and Sylvie’s Chance and her essays in a section called “Present Imperfect” at Carolyn Dale — novelist.
 More information about her novels can be found at Cairn Shadow Press.